A Moreau Envelope Approach for LQR Meta-Policy Estimation: Convergence analysis

 The motivation for this assumption is similar to that of~\cite[Lemma 4]{LFT-DZ-JA-HW:24}, where the authors had established a similar bound on the diversity of gradients based on the diversity in the system and cost matrices.
 In our case, the diversity in system matrices is bounded as the uncertainties $\unA{}$ and $\unB{}$ are bounded.
 Therefore, Assumption~\ref{assump:diversity} aligns with the established theory.
 Algorithm~\ref{algo:dis_com} requires the estimation of an optimizer of the inner problem~\eqref{eq:inner} up to a desired accuracy.
-The LQR cost as a function of the feedback policy satisfies the PL-inequality~\cite[Lemma 3]{MF-RG-SK-MM:18}, i.e., let $\mgain{\inode}{*}$ be the optimal policy for a system realization $\inode\in\nodes$, then for any stable policy $\mgain{}$, it holds that
+The LQR cost as a function of the feedback policy satisfies the PL-inequality~\cite[Lemma 3]{MF-RG-SK-MM:18}, i.e., let $\mgain{\inode}{*}$ be the optimal policy for a system realization $\inode\in\nodes$, then for any stable policy $\mgain{}$ and some constant $\graddom>0$, it holds that

-for some constant $\graddom>0$.
-Now, for our approach, we add a quadratic regularizer term to this gradient-dominated function.
+In our approach, we add a quadratic regularizer term to this gradient-dominated function.
 We have established in Lemma~\ref{lem:megraddom} that the regularized cost~\eqref{eq:imelqr} also satisfies the PL inequality.
 This means it is possible to solve the inner minimization problem to any specified accuracy $\biopt$ using gradient descent (or Gauss-Newton or Natural policy gradient) iterations of order $\bigO{\log{(1/\biopt)}}$~\cite[Theorem 7, Theorem 9]{MF-RG-SK-MM:18}.
 Next, we build a sequence of auxiliary lemmas that will be useful in analyzing Algorithm~\ref{algo:dis_com}.
 First, we show the gradient dominance property of the Moreau regularized cost in~\eqref{eq:imelqr}. \begin{lemma} \longthmtitle{Gradient dominance of Moreau Envelope cost} Consider a policy $\Breve{\mgain{}}\in\R{\ipdim\times\dvdim}{}$, then

-\end{lemma} \begin{proof} We extend the proof of~\cite[Proposition 4.1]{VA-NG-SV:22} to functions that satisfy PL inequality.
+\end{lemma} \excludethis{ \begin{proof} We extend the proof of~\cite[Proposition 4.1]{VA-NG-SV:22} to functions that satisfy PL inequality.
 For the policy $\Breve{\mgain{}}$ we have,

 where, $\widehat{\mgain{}}=\argmin_{\mgain{}} \kcost{\inode}{\mgain{}} + \frac{\reg}{2} \normb{\mgain{}-\Breve{\mgain{}}}^2$ and $\mgain{\inode}{*}=\argmin_{\mgain{}}\kcost{\inode}{\gain{}}$.
 The equality follows because $\cost{\inode}$ satisfies the PL inequality, therefore $\min_{\mgain{}} \mcost{\inode}{\mgain{}}=\kcost{\inode}{\mgain{\inode}{*}}$.
 Now using~\eqref{eq:graddom} we have,